Shouldice, Alberta

 Shouldice is a hamlet in southern Alberta, Canada within Vulcan County.
-It is located approximately 16 km south of Highway 1 and 85 km southeast of Calgary.

-Etymology
+Toponymy

 The hamlet is named after James Shouldice, rancher and philanthropist who operated a 1,700-acre ranch and farm in the area between 1906 and 1925.

 In 1911, Shouldice also gave his name to Shouldice Terrace, a community near Calgary.
 Postal delivery errors were a frequent problem for residents of both the hamlet of Shouldice and Shouldice Terrace.
-The Terrace's name was changed to Montgomery in 1943, after the Canadian Post Office refused to grant the Terrace a post office with the same name as the hamlet's.
+After the Canadian Post Office refused to grant Shouldice Terrace a post office with the same name as the hamlet, its name was changed to Montgomery in 1943.